- Service Rigs

 All applicants are required to pass a pre-employment medical, physical and drug screen as part of the pre-employment process.
-In addition, all applicants are required to pass a 3 day Pre-Employment Orientation that involes classroom instruction.
-Upon hire, new employees must work a full two pay periods to be eligible for the pre-employment orientation attendance payment.
-Payment rates are determined by position.
+In addition, all applicants are required to pass a 2-day Pre-Employment Orientation that involves classroom instruction.

 What do I need for gear and how much will it cost?

 Complete clothing needs differ for each area of business and will be discussed in-depth in the Pre-Employment Orientation.